-Newton's Voting Guidelines describes our approach to the exercise of voting rights and are available to Clients from the Stewardship Team upon request.
+Newton's Governance Principles and Voting Guidelines describes our approach to the exercise of voting rights and are available on our website and on demand.

-Newton's Proxy Voting Policy and procedures is also summarized in its Form ADV, which is filed with the SEC and furnished to clients Upon request, Newton will provide clients with a copy of its policies noted above as well as information on how their proxies were voted by Newton.
+Newton's Governance Principles and Voting Guidelines document and procedures is also summarized in its Form ADV, which is filed with the SEC and furnished to clients upon request.
+Newton will provide clients with a copy of its policies noted above upon request, as well as information on how their proxies were voted by Newton.